+Sequential Test

+2. Where proposed outside of the defined town, district and local centres, Proposals for all retail, leisure and other town centre uses will be subject to a sequential approach to development.
+This will require applications for town centre uses to be located firstly in:

+- Primary Shopping Areas (retail uses only), then - ‡Town centres, district and local centres (in accordance with the hierarchy in part 1), then - edge of centre locations, and - only if suitable sites are not available should out of centre sites be considered.

+When considering new proposals in out of centre locations, preference will be given to accessible sites that are well connected to a defined centre in accordance with part 1 of the policy.
+For retail uses, if there are no accessible out of centre sites that are well connected to a defined centre, preference will be given to the existing retail parks3 (as shown on the Policies Map).
+In addition, all proposed retail, leisure and other town centre uses should demonstrate:

+- that they would not prejudice the delivery of planned investment within any existing defined centre, and - that no significant adverse impact on the vitality and viability of any existing centre will arise from the proposed development.

+Impact Test

-- 2. Where proposed outside of the defined town, district and local centres, all retail, leisure and other town centre uses that are not in accordance with an up to date Local Plan will be subject to a sequential approach to development.
-This will require applications for town centre uses to be located firstly in town centres, then edge of centre locations, and only if suitable sites are not available should out of centre sites be considered.
-When considering applications in edge of centre and out of centre locations, preference should be given to accessible sites that are well connected to a defined centre in accordance with part 1 or sites within existing retail parks1.
-In addition, all proposed retail, leisure and other town centre uses should demonstrate: - that they would not prejudice the delivery of planned investment within any existing defined centre, and - that no significant adverse impact on the vitality and viability of any existing centre will arise from the proposed development. - 3.
-For retail, leisure and other town centre uses proposed outside of existing defined centres(part 1) and which are not in accordance with the up to date Local Plan, impact assessments will be required to accompany planning applications based on the following floorspace thresholds at the following locations: - outside of the Primary Shopping Areas of Bootle and Southport, an impact assessment will be required for development which proposes more than 500m2 gross floorspace or more - within 800 metres of the boundaries of the district centres, an impact assessment will be required for development which proposes more than 300m2 gross floorspace, and - within 800 metres of the boundaries of the local centres, an impact assessment will be required for development which proposes more than 200m2 gross floorspace.
+3. For retail, leisure and other town centreoffice uses proposals proposed outside of existing defined centres, impact assessments will be required to accompany planning applications at the locations identified below based on the following floorspace thresholds at the following locations ent:

+- outside of the Primary Shopping Areas (for retail) or the town, district and local centres (for leisure and office uses) of Bootle and Southport, an impact assessments will be required for development which proposes more than 500m2 gross floorspace or more - within 800 metres of the boundaries of the district centres, an impact assessment will be required for development which proposes more than 300m2 gross floorspace, and - within 800 metres of the boundaries of the local centres, an impact assessment will be required for development which proposes more than 200m2 gross floorspace.

 Where more than one impact threshold applies, the lower impact threshold will take precedence.
 Where appropriate, impacts on the vitality and viability of designated retail centres in neighbouring local authorities will also be required to be assessed.
-All proposed retail, leisure and other town centres uses located outside of existing defined centres (part 1) and which are not in accordance with the Local Plan should demonstrate:
+All proposed retail, leisure and offices uses which exceed the above local impact threshold test (part 3) should demonstrate:

-- that they would not prejudice the delivery of existing, committed, and planned public and private investment within any existing defined centres, and - that no significant adverse impact on the vitality and viability of any existing centres will arise from the proposed development, including to local consumer choice and trade in defined centres and the wider area, up to five years from the time the application is made.
+- that they would not have a significant adverse impact on the delivery of existing, committed, and planned public and private investment within any existing defined centres, and - that no significant adverse impact on the vitality and viability of any existing centres will arise from the proposed development, including to local consumer choice and trade in defined centres and the wider area, up to five years from the time the application is made.
+For major schemes where the full impact will not be realised in five years, the impact should also be assessed up to ten years from when the application is made.

-Subject to the above, impact assessments may also be required in other circumstances, including where a change of use from one form of retail development to another is proposed.
+Subject to the above, impact assessments may also be required in other circumstances, including where a change of use or variation of conditions from one form of retail development to another is proposed and could materially affect local shopping patterns.